MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 4. **Update tests to mock `FileSystem`, not `PathResolver`.**
 5. **Search for and destroy all references to "relative", "absolute", or manual path wrangling in the codebase.**
 6. **[DONE: AudioFileManagerImpl is now fully compliant—no direct file wrangling, only FileSystem used.]**
+7. **[DONE: AudioDurationRetriever and its tests are deleted.
+All usages now use AudioPlayerAdapter.getDuration.
+DI and tests are updated.
+Codebase is clean.]**

 ## Testing: How To Not Be A Dumbass